cjungmann/th/README.md

 scan the list to find an appropriate word.
 I will try to impose some order on the list to make it easier to use.
 After using the tool for some time, I have concluded that alphabetic order is best.
 It's much easier to return to a word in an alphabetic list.
+I have removed the option to select other word orders.

-## Word Frequency
+### Word Frequency

 The easiest classification to use is word usage frequency.
 I plan to list the words from the greatest to the least frequency